Azure/azure-powershell/src/ResourceManager/DataLakeAnalytics/Commands.DataLakeAnalytics/help/Submit-AzureRmDataLakeAnalyticsJob.md

 ```

 ### -ScriptPath
-Specifies the local file path to the script to run.
+Path to the script file to submit.

 ```yaml
 Type: String